backdrop/backdrop-issues/procedures/docs/create-release-bug-fix.md

 - [ ] Revert version number back (assign to quicksketch / serundeputy)
 - [ ] Create release notes on GitHub (assign to serundeputy / quicksketch / jenlampton)
   - [ ] Double check if any changes were made to files outside the `core` directory
-- [ ] Update the front page download link on b.org (assign to serundeputy / quicksketch / jenlampton / klonos)
+- [ ] Update the front page download link on b.org (assign to jenlampton / klonos / stpaultim)
 - [ ] Tweet that a new release is out (assign to quicksketch / jenlampton / jimbirch)
 - If this is a security release:
   - [ ] Publish Security Advisory on b.org (assign to serundeputy / quicksketch / jenlampton)